These Dangerous Drinking Games Are Killing Teens

 - Edward Fortyhands.
 In a nod to the movie “Edward Scissorhands,” this game involves having a 40-ounce bottle of malt liquor duct-taped to each hand.
 The participant must drink each bottle before he can have his hands freed.
 The need to go to the bathroom or to do anything with the hands impels the game player to drink dangerously fast.

 As a parent, hearing about these games should be frightening.
 Talk to your teen or college student about how dangerous they are.
 For a young person, the idea of being hurt or dying from drinking too much is a distant thought.
 They don’t often think of the consequences of binge drinking or drinking games.
-Make it clear to your child that these games can be deadly.
+Make it clear to your child that these games can be deadly and talk to them about seeking treatment for binge drinking if needed.

 Struggling with drug or alcohol addiction?